RenataBytes/proyecto_salud_sinteticos/proyecto_salud_sinteticos/README.md

 Here's an overview of how the project is organized:

 .
-├── 📁 config/             # Configuration files (e.g., 🔑 database credentials - examples only!)
+├── 📁 config/             # Configuration files (e.g., 🔑 database credentials )

 │   └── 📄 db_config_example.json

-├── 📁 data/               # All data files for the project │   ├── 📁 raw/            # Original, immutable input datasets (e.g., CSVs, JSONs)
+├── 📁 data/               # All data files for the project

+│   ├── 📁 raw/            # Original, immutable input datasets (e.g., CSVs, JSONs)

 │   ├── 📁 processed/      # Cleaned, transformed, and preprocessed data

 │   └── 📁 synthetic/      # Generated synthetic datasets

 ├── 📁 notebooks/          # 📓 Jupyter notebooks for experimentation and analysis

 │   ├── 📄 01_data_ingestion_and_preparation.ipynb

 │   └── ...                # (Other notebooks for EDA, modeling, evaluation)

 ├── 📁 src/                # 🐍 Source code for utility functions and reusable scripts

 │   ├── 📄 data_loader.py  # Scripts for data ingestion/loading tasks

 │   └── 📄 utils.py        # Helper functions used across the project

-├── 📄 .gitignore          # Specifies intentionally untracked files for Git to ignore ├── 📄 LICENSE             # 📜 Project's software license (e.g., MIT) - (Consider adding one!)
+├── 📄 .gitignore          # Specifies intentionally untracked files for Git to ignore

+├── 📄 LICENSE             # 📜 Project's software license (e.g., MIT) - (I need one!)

 ├── 📄 README.md           # ℹ️ This file: project overview, setup, and usage instructions

 └── 📄 requirements.txt    # 📋 List of Python dependencies for the project